The Digital Economy and Society Index (DESI)

 As the index offers information on a variety of trends related to the labour market and overall business environment, it could be useful to companies and organisations looking to expand their operations into other countries and delve into certain market trends.
 Finally, DESI can be of interest to citizens who want to compare the extent to which their Member State of origin has developed and discover aggregated data on performance, digitalisation, skills level, and others.

-On 12 November 2021 the European Commission published the DESI 2021 report, which contains important updates reflecting the major changes occurred due to the COVID-19 pandemic.
+The previous version of DESI was published on 12 November 2021 by the European Commission.
+The DESI 2021 report contains important updates reflecting the major changes occurred due to the COVID-19 pandemic.
 The new reports are mainly based on 2020 data, with the aim to provide some insight into key developments of the state of digital economy and society after the first year of the pandemic in Europe.

 This year's edition also reflects the two major new policy initiatives launched to impact digital transformation in the EU in the coming years: Recovery and Resilience Facility (RRF) and the Digital Decade Compass, with specific information on the new measures to boost digital transformation adopted by each EU member state.
 In particular, The DESI country reports incorporate a summary overview of the digital investments and reforms in the Recovery and Resilience Plans for the 22 plans that have already been adopted by the Council.

 Digital skills resource details

 DESI's methodology is described in the thematic chapters, accompanying each dimension and related indicators.